-- 1. A "HUD authorized user" is a HUD employee or CDBG-DR grantee and its authorized users (including authorized subrecipients and contractors) who need access to the matched data to perform their official duties in connection with the uses of the data authorized in this Agreement. - 2.
+- 1. A "HUD authorized user" is a HUD employee or contractor who HUD determines to need access to the matched data to perform their official duties in connection with the uses of the data authorized in this Agreement. - 2.
 HUD authorized users will not make any benefit determinations based on the results of this matching program.
-If an individual is found to be receiving benefits through HUD rental assistance programs specified in Section IV.B. of this Agreement, in addition to receiving benefits through FEMA assistance programs specified in Section IV.A. of this Agreement, then FEMA will be responsible for adjusting the level of assistance provided, in accordance with the procedures in Section VII.B. - 3.
-If an individual is found to be receiving benefits through HUD's CDBG-DR grants, in addition to receiving benefits through FEMA assistance programs specified in Section IV.A., then the CDBG-DR grantee will be responsible for addressing duplication of benefits noncompliance.
-See Section VII.E. for information about CDBG-DR grantees. - 4.
-HUD must provide individuals an opportunity of no less than 30 days from the date of the notice, per 5 U.S.C. § 552a(p)(C)(ii), to contest any HUD findings based upon survivor/registrant PII shared under this Agreement before any adverse action can be taken against the affected individuals.
-In these instances, HUD will direct the affected individuals to the Records Access Procedures Section in the Disaster Recovery Assistance (DRA) SORN to correct any inaccurate information.

-5. Individuals with questions regarding their data will be referred to the federal agency that served as the source of the data for the matching process.
+If an individual is found to be receiving benefits through HUD rental assistance programs in addition to receiving benefits through FEMA housing assistance programs, then FEMA will be responsible for adjusting the level of assistance provided, in accordance with the procedures in Section VIII.B. - 3.
+If an individual is found to be receiving benefits through HUD's CDBG-DR grants, in addition to receiving benefits through FEMA assistance programs specified in Section IV.A., then the CDBG-DR grantee will be responsible for addressing duplication of benefits noncompliance and compliance with 42 USC 5154a and 24 CFR 58.6(b).
+See Section VIII.E. for information about CDBG-DR grantees. - 4.
+HUD must provide individuals an opportunity of no less than 30 days from the date of the notice, per 5 U.S.C. § 552a(p)(C)(ii), to contest any HUD findings based upon survivor/registrant/policyholder PII shared under this Agreement before any adverse action can be taken against the affected individuals.
+In these instances, HUD will direct the affected individuals to the Records Access Procedures Section in the Disaster Recovery Assistance (DRA) SORN to correct any inaccurate information. - 5.
+Individuals with questions regarding their data will be referred to the federal agency that served as the source of the data for the matching process.
 Accordingly, matches based on data initially provided by HUD will be handled by HUD's Real Estate Assessment Center (REAC) Office within the Office of Public and Indian Housing (PIH).